buckets/main-site/app/changes/fix-balchart-flatline.md

-Balance chart for high numbers is now more than just a flat line (#0VAYcWff)
+Balance chart for high numbers is now more than just a flat line (#rYUgiuQh)